 - It is free.
 Auphonic can be downloaded for free on Android or iOS.
 It can also be used through its website for free.
-There is no upfront fees in utilizing Auphonic for your post-production needs.
-This means you can save a couple of dollars on software.
+There is no upfront fee when you utilize the service for your post-production needs.
+In other words, you'd be able to save money.

 - Automatic.
-You don’t need to need a working knowledge on post-production in order to use Auphonic.
+You don’t need to have a working knowledge of post-production in order to use Auphonic.
 The software is totally automatic and uses algorithm in order to clean the audio for you.
-It filters and reduces noise through this algorithm that is based on its experience with user files.
+It filters and reduces noise through this algorithm that's based on its experience with user files.
 This is something that newbies can do while still learning the ins and outs of podcasting.

 - It is not entirely free.
 Although it is mentioned above that Auphonic is free, it only applies to two hours of monthly content.
 If you exceed this number, you need to purchase credits for post-production already.
 Recurring credits and one-time credits are available for purchase on its website.
 Recurring credits are reset every month and will vary depending on the length of the recording.
 Price range from $11 for nine hours to $89 for 100 hours.
 One-time credits, on the other hand, are valid for an unlimited period of time and can be used after your free credit or recurring credit.
 Rates go from $12 for five hours to $150 for 100 hours.
 If you have longer podcast episodes, then expect to pay more for every edit.
 Auphonic might not be a cost-effective software for those with intensive podcast episodes.

 - Does not guarantee quality.
 Since this is an automatic software that operates with just one click, you do not have control over the quality of its output.
 Its algorithm will do its work and produce the intended audio.
 Auphonic won’t be able to catch certain problems aside from hums, noise, and bad leveling.